General Club Sports Information - GSC Website

 Anyone interested in starting a new club should review the Club Sport Teams appendix to the Caltech Clubs manual.
 A link is provided below with the appendix only, and all clubs must also obtain and review the Caltech Clubs manual through the student activities office.

-If you have an interest in starting a new sport club team, and meet the criteria listed above, please contact our club sports coordinator, Heather Morgan at firstname.lastname@example.org
+If you have an interest in starting a new sport club, and meet the criteria listed above, please contact our sport club coordinator, Heather Morgan at firstname.lastname@example.org

 2015 Trouble In Vegas Ultimate Frisbee Tournament - Recap